rod-trent/SentinelPlaybooks/ChatGPT/readme.md

 # ChatGPT-Sentinel

-Add Recommendations to Microsoft Sentinel Incidents from ChatGPT This Playbook sends the title and description of a Sentinel Incident to ChatGPT through the OpenAI API/Logic App and then writes the returned recommendations to the Incident's Activity Log pane.
+Add Recommendations to Microsoft Sentinel Incidents from ChatGPT<br><br>
+This Playbook sends the title and description of a Sentinel Incident to ChatGPT through the OpenAI API/Logic App and then writes the returned recommendations to the Incident's Activity Log pane.

 An OpenAI API key is required: https://beta.openai.com/account/api-keys